Skip to main content

 To install Portworx with Kubernetes, you must first generate Kubernetes manifests that you will deploy in your cluster:

-- Navigate to the Stoarge window and select the checkbox for Enable multitenancy in the Configure storage devices section and provide your Pure FA Pod Name.
+4. Navigate to the Storage window, select the checkbox for Enable multitenancy in the Configure Storage Devices section, and enter a FlashArray pod name in the Pure FA Pod Name field.

 - name: flasharray-iscsi-allowed-ifaces